ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/05-creating-android-screenlets.markdown

 Next, you need to trigger the user action when the button is pressed.
 To do this, go back to your view class and add a listener to the button.
-To handle the button press, you also need to make your view class implement `OnClickListener`.
+To handle the button press, you also need to make your view class implement `View.OnClickListener`.
 This additional code is shown here for the example `AddBookmarkScreenlet`:

     protected void onFinishInflate() {
         super.onFinishInflate();